 There is a limit on the total outstanding IRBs for a business.
 Also, there is a restriction on the private-activity bonds that a state can come up with.
 Usually, half of the limit is for the state agencies and the other 50% for the local government entities.

 Some states or entities are able to bypass or overcome this limit by issuing non-tax-exempt IRBs.
 For example, New Mexico had issued such bonds worth billions for Intel Corporation.
-Taxable IRBs are not a low-cost financing option, rather they work as a tool to allow a business to avoid the standard property taxes.
-For this, the business needs to transfer the property ownership to the public entity.
+Taxable IRBs are not a low-cost financing option.
+Instead, they work as a tool to allow a business to avoid the standard property taxes.
+For this, the business needs to transfer property ownership to the public entity.

 In this, the business buys the bond that the government entity issues.
 The business then makes the lease payment to repay the bonds.
 In a way, it means that the business is borrowing money from itself.

 Apart from IRBs, 501(c)(3) bonds are another type of tax-exempt private-activity bonds.
 The government issues these bonds to assist non-profit organizations.
 Moreover, there are no volume caps on such bonds.